 As we mentioned, you’ll want to avoid this type of lender if at all possible.
 But if a short-term loan product is your last solution and you’d rather not go with ACE Cash Express, here are some other options to consider.

-- OppLoans: OppLoans may be an option for someone who wants a larger installment loan, ranging from $1,000 to $4,000.
+- OppLoans: OppLoans may be an option for someone who wants a larger installment loan.

 - LendingPoint: LendingPoint could be an option for people who reside in states where ACE isn’t available (excluding West Virginia) and who want a larger loan amount.